 - Location : The accident must happen within Ontario.

-When all of these situations apply, it will enact direct compensation insurance coverage.
+When all of these situations apply, it will enact direct compensation coverage.

-Are All Non At Fault Accidents Covered Under DCPD In Ontario?
+Are All Non At-Fault Accidents Covered Under DCPD?

-No. There are certain situations where non at fault accidents are not claimed under DCPD coverage.
-The most common are hit and runs.
-This claim will be filed through your collision insurance coverage.
+No. There are certain situations where non at-fault accidents are not claimed under DCPD, such as hit and runs.
+This will be filed through your collision insurance .

 Is There A Direct Compensation Property Damage Deductible?

-No, most policy holders do not have an insurance deductible for direct compensation property damage coverage and claims.
-This is the case because you are not at fault.
-However, in the case of part of your claim falling under collision coverage, you will be required to pay the collision deductible.
+No, most policy holders do not have an deductible for direct compensation property damage insurance and claims.
+This is the case because you are not at-fault.
+However, in the case of part of your claim falling under collision, you will be required to pay the deductible.

-For example, if you are found to be 20% at fault, 20% of your claim would fall under collision and 80% under DCPD coverage.
+For example, if you are found to be 20% at-fault, 20% of your claim would fall under collision and 80% under DCPD.
 This means you would also be required to pay 20% of your collision deductible.
-If you collision deductible is $1000, you would have to pay $200.
+If your deductible is $1000, you would have to pay $200.

-No. There is not an option to increase DCPD insurance coverage.
-Additional optional coverage is not available.
+No. There is not an option to increase or add additional DCPD coverage.

-Direct compensation agreements exist in Ontario to help improve the claims process.
-In the past, if you were involved in a not at fault accident your insurer would pursue the at fault drivers insurance company to recover damages.
+Direct compensation agreements exist to help improve and simplify the claims process.
+In the past, if you were involved in a not at-fault accident your insurer would pursue the other drivers insurance company to recover damages.
 This often was long lasting and caused claim payouts to be delayed.
-Direct compensation agreements simplify the process.

-No. Ontario is one of a number of provinces that offer direct compensation insurance coverage.
+No. Ontario is one of a number of provinces that offer direct compensation property damage insurance.

 - Nova Scotia